renovatebot/renovate/docs/usage/faq.md

 Set configuration option `separateMajorMinor` to `false`.

-### Keep using semver ranges, instead of pinning dependencies
+### Keep using SemVer ranges, instead of pinning dependencies

 Set configuration option `rangeStrategy` to `"replace"`.